 Best Foodie Cities in the World

-Many have been researching the cities with the most diverse food scenes and Paris is always on the top spots
+Many have been researching the cities with the most diverse food scenes and Paris is always on the top spots.
+There are various vegan restaurants in Paris that offer delicious and healthy food.

 London took second place with 89 different national cuisines on offer.